GULibrarySandbox/intro-text-mining-analysis-old/content/4-build.md

 Be sure to cite any resource you use in your research.

-If you cannot get the data you need from the available guides you can go directly from the source, webpages often make their data available to researchers.
+If you cannot get the data you need from the available guides make an enquiry with a website or platform of interest.
+Companies often make their data available to researchers by agreement such as Twitter's Academic Research access service.
 Archives and other repositories will have links to the datasets that can be downloaded, as will Government webpages.

 ### Using an API to extract data